Addiction to Heroin

-Give us a call, 414-748-4357 to learn more about how Great Lakes ATC helps adult men and women addicted to heroin find hope—and a new life!
+Give us a call, 414-748-4357 to learn more about how our Teen Challenge Drug Rehab helps adult men and women addicted to heroin find hope—and a new life!

 Heroin is perhaps the most well-known opiate.
 It can be injected, inhaled, or smoked, and it is world-famous for its intense addictive properties and its lethal potential.
 Heroin addicts experience a huge range of negative effects that impact their entire lives and can lead ultimately to death by overdose or other complications.

 Heroin is part of a family of drugs called opiates.
 Opiates have powerful effects, primarily acting by reducing pain and producing a sense of euphoria.
 This family of drugs includes opium, codeine, and morphine, all of which have similar properties and are used for limited medical purposes.
 The first major wave of heroin use in the United States occurred after World War II, through the 1940s and ’50s.
 The second epidemic struck around the time of the Vietnam War and ended in the late 1970s.

 Just about every 30 years, the United States experiences a boom in heroin use.
 Since the American public was introduced to the drug in the ’40s, it has remained more or less a constant presence in the American illicit drug market.
 The prevalence of heroin use over the last decade has gone off the charts.
 In 2002, just 1 in 1,000 people battled heroin addiction.
 By 2013, that number had doubled.
 In addition to skyrocketing numbers of heroin abuse, lethal overdoses currently reached an all-time high, demonstrating the extremely lethal implications of heroin use.